Clean-up of ghost nets in Øresund

 Our members and sponsors

-Ocean Plastic Forum is a association of approximately 40 members, consisting of interest groups, NGO´s, universities and a number of companies, who all share the same concern about plastic pollution in our oceans.
+Ocean Plastic Forum is a association of 40 members, consisting of interest groups, NGO´s, universities and a number of companies, who all share the same concern about plastic pollution in our oceans.
 Our member are our biggest asset in bringing our vision of clean oceans to life.

 Stay updated